ecmwf/ecmwf-opendata/README.md

 client = Client()

 client.retrieve(
-    date=-1,
-    time=6,
-    step=144,
-    stream="waef",
-    type="cf",
-    param="mwd",
-    target="data.grib",
+    step=240,
+    type="fc",
+    param="msl",
+    target="data.grib2",
 )
 ```

 > ❗ **NOTE:** This package is designed for users that want to download a subset of the whole dataset.
 If you plan to download a large percentage of each data file, it may be more efficient to download whole files and filter out the data you want locally.
 See the documentation on the [file naming convention](https://confluence.ecmwf.int/display/UDOC/ECMWF+Open+Data+-+Real+Time) for more information.
-Alternatively, you can use this tool to download whole files by only specifying `date`, `time`, `step` and `stream` and `type`.
+Alternatively, you can use this tool to download whole files by only specifying `date`, `time`, `step`, `stream` and `type`.
+Please be aware that all data for a full day is in the order of 726 GiB.

 ## Options